 The series, hosted by Trinity president John Reed, is designed to be a service and source of inspiration to the community.
 The speakers are people who have been significant leaders and people of influence in their chosen professions, and whose work has transformed or shaped culture in a significant way.

-The college was thrilled to host Paul Young as its first speaker in the year's series.
+The college is thrilled to host Ruthie Bolton as a speaker in this year's series.

 For more information contact Deb Wendt at 425.249.4716.